Agent Infrastructure

 Why Orloj

 Version-controlled manifests for agents, tools, models, and workflows.
-Apply them with one command.
-Diff them in PRs.
-Roll back with git revert.
+Apply once, diff in PRs, and roll back safely.

 See It